Anyone who is familiar with bengal cats will likely also be familiar with the Asian leopard cat, the wild ancestor of the bengal.

 One of the more striking bengal cats in the world is the snow bengal.

-Bengal kittens cost around $1,500 – $3,000, and adult bengal cats cost around $500 – $1,500.
+The short answer is bengal kittens cost around $1,500 – $3,000, and adult bengal cats cost around $500 – $1,500.

 Continue readingOver the last decade, bengal cats have risen in fame to become one of the most popular cat breeds in the world.